mxochicale/hai2017/reviewing/1035/REVIEW.md

 * Mind, its a very abstract term that it is a bit hard to grasp it in the context of your paper.
-If you refer to the brain when you said mind, your stataments in the introduction about the abstraction of the mind with the use of PCA is certainly very limited.
-Mind, or the brain, has certaingly got many lines of research to which, you should be more specific and more carefully when you refer to the mind.
+If you refer to the brain when you said mind, your statements in the introduction about the abstraction of the mind with the use of PCA is certainly very limited.
+Mind, or the brain, has certainly got many lines of research to which, you should be more specific and more carefully when you refer to the mind.